-The Office of the Registrar is responsible for managing all course registrations and open periods for registration.
-Students will have access to view their course registrations via the MyVista Student Portal.
+The Office of the Registrar is responsible for managing all course registrations and open periods for enrollment.
+Students can view their course registrations via the MyVista Student Portal.

 Degree Audits

 The Degree Audit is an advising tool to assist students in determining their individual progress toward completing degree requirements.
 While it might include evaluative measures and achievement milestones, it is intended to be a resource but does not serve as a transcript.